Salvage Cryoablation of the Prostate

 Salvage prostate cryoablation is mostly used in men who have already been treated with radiation for early-stage prostate cancer.

 Each patient is different, and many factors are considered when looking at different treatment options.
-Before this procedure is recommended, the doctor will consider:
+Before your healthcare provider recommends this treatment, they will consider these factors:

-- If any other medical issues are present
+- Whether you have any other medical issues.

-What is the difference between salvage prostate cryoablation and other treatment options for prostate cancer?
+What is the difference between salvage cryoablation of the prostate and other treatment options for prostate cancer?

-Salvage prostate cryoablation destroys the entire prostate tissue.
+Salvage prostate cryoablation, when used on the whole gland, destroys all of the prostate tissue.
 Other treatments do the following:

 - Radiation therapy kills the individual cells.
 The more aggressive the cancer, the harder the cells are to kill with radiation.